 Once a faculty advisor is selected as advisor, the student must assemble an Advisory Committee consisting of the faculty mentor and two additional faculty members selected by the student in consultation with his/her advisor.
 This committee must include persons representing two or more disciplines.
 Once the Advisory Committee is selected, the Advisory Committee form should be completed, signed, and submitted to the ENDY office and Graduate School for inclusion in the student's permanent file.
 It is important that students and faculty advisors recognize the importance of establishing the Advisory Committee as soon as possible following the student's entry into the ENDY program and should endeavor to do so no later than the 4th week of the student's first semester.
+This Advisory Committee will also serve as the Master's Committee for those students who pursue a Master's Degree in Environmental Dynamics.

 The function of the Advisory Committee is to provide guidance to the student in selecting courses appropriate to completing the degree program.
-The committee will assist the student in selecting courses that balance the natural and social sciences along based on discussion with the student regarding areas of interest and potential dissertation projects.
+The committee will assist the student in selecting courses that balance the natural and social sciences based on discussion with the student regarding areas of interest and potential dissertation projects.